Emanuel Öz

 Emanuel Öz (born 1979) is a Swedish politician, lawyer and former member of the Riksdag, the national legislature.
 A member of the Social Democratic Party, he represented Stockholm Municipality between September 2014 and September 2018.

 Öz is the son of Selim Öz and nurse Terzo Öz.
 He was educated in Tensta.
-He has a Bachelor of Laws from Stockholm University.
+He has a Bachelor of Laws degree from Stockholm University.
 He has been practising law since 2006.